 Several community-based organizations in Kenya developed community currencies with the assistance of Grassroots Economics Foundation in order to exchange goods and services in response to chronically lacking supplies of national currencies.
-These CCs (trading via paper vouchers until 2018) have been converted into pilot mobile-phone-based CIC systems, which enables them to develop regional CIC Reserves so that they can exchange with their neighboring communities.
+These CCs (trading via paper vouchers until 2018) have been converted into pilot mobile-phone-based CIC systems, which enables them to develop regional CIC Network Tokens so that they can exchange with their neighboring communities.
 The impact data on local trade and other social and environmental metrics is generated on a blockchain and is validated by academics and researchers from reputable universities around the world.
 Chief among these preliminary findings is the compelling impacts of CC systems on food security in marginalised communities.
 Grassroots Economics Foundation will continue to publish these results as they are generated at http://grassrootseconomics.org/research.

-The CIC process diagram starts with Initial seeding (1) in a network token being used to create a seed fund of reserves for a community group (2).
-These reserves are used to create a share-like structure called CICs and distributed to the group members (3) with an initial exchange rate of 1:1 with the Networktoken in reserve.
-Local circulation and acceptance gives the currency social capital and increases the impact (4).
-Any CIC holder is a shareholder of the reserve and can liquidate their CIC to receive the reserve roken (5) If the target reserve ratio is 100% there will be no change to excahnge rates.
-Anyone can also add more network tokens to the reserve (6) to create more CICs at market rates (this will not change the excannge rate of 1:1 if the target reserve ratio is 100%).
+The CIC process diagram starts with Initial seeding of a network token (Sarafu) being used to create awareness and a seed fund of network tokens for a community group.
+These Sarafu are added to a liquidity pool with local CICs which are backed by local goods and services and distributed to the group members with an exchange rate of 1:1 with the Network token.
+Local circulation and acceptance gives the currency social capital and increases the impact.
+Any CIC holder can liquidate their CIC to receive the network token with no change to exchange rate given a static liquidity pool or a variable rate with a bonded pool.
+Anyone can also add more network tokens to the liquidity pool to receive CIC.
 Further donation/investment can continue based on the need and acceptance of the community.
 Local Circulation stabilizes the price through continued acceptance, while external circulation stabilizes the price through flattening the market rate over time.